sasarako/poker_evaluation/README.md

 ===================================

-This sample project to evaluate poker cards on hand ,Compare between 2 on hand cards ,Which one higher And why higher than another.
+This sample project to evaluate poker cards on hand ,Compare between 2 on hand cards ,Which one higher and why higher than another.
 First player is represented to Somchai
-First player is represented to Somsak
+Second player is represented to Somsak

 Basic card
 Each card has a suit which is one of Clubs, Diamonds, Hearts,